epicchainlabs/epicchain-graphical-wizard/docs/storage-schema-overview.md

 This file basically tells NuGet tools to look in the `ngd-ent-nuget` package repository if it can't find a given package in the global nuget.org repository.

-#### Installing the Preview Neo C# Compiler
+#### Installing the Preview EpicChain C# Compiler

-.NET tools like the Neo C# compiler can be installed globally on a machine or locally to a project folder.
+.NET tools like the EpicChain C# compiler can be installed globally on a machine or locally to a project folder.
 Since the Storage Schema enabled compiler is a preview release, we recommend installing the compiler as a local tool.
 The NFT sample installs the preview compiler as a local tool.